George Emery LYONS Sr. Genealogy

 • Name Mary VICKERY

-Born 1763 Churston Ferrers, Devon, England Find all individuals with events at this location
+Birth 1763 Churston Ferrers, Devon, England Find all individuals with events at this location

 Gender Female

-Buried 19 Mar 1799 Merton, Devon, England Find all individuals with events at this location
+Burial 19 Mar 1799 Merton, Devon, England Find all individuals with events at this location

 Person ID I55 Main Tree